ansible/workshops/exercises/ansible_f5/4.3-tower-workflow2/README.md

    ![attach irule](images/detach-irule.png)

 ## Step 6: Create a converged link
+1. Hover over the `Attach iRule to virtual server` node and click the blue chain symbol.
+2. Now, click on the existing `Detach iRule`.
+A ADD LINK window will appear.
+For the RUN parameter choose Always.
 ![converge link](images/converge-link.png)

 ## Step 7: Run the Workflow

 1. Return to the **Templates** window

-2. Click the rocket ship to launch the **Workshop Workflow** workflow template.
+2. Click the rocket ship to launch the **Node maintenance workflow** workflow template.

    ![workflow job launched](images/running-workflow.png)

     At any time during the workflow job you can select an individual job template by clicking on the node to see the status.

-With iRule attached to virtual server, maintenance page during the server maintenance:
+With iRule attached to virtual server, user will receive a maintenance page during the server maintenance:
    ![maintenance page](images/error-page.png)

 # Takeaways

 You have
- - created a workflow template that removes a pool memeber, upgrade web server, and add server back to the pool
+ - created a workflow template that disables pool memebers, upgrade web servers, and add servers back to the pool
- - made the workflow robust, if either job template fails it will restore the configuration
+ - attached iRule to virtual server, and user will get maintenance page during server patch
  - launched the workflow template and explored the **VISUALIZER**

 ---

 # Complete

-You have completed lab exercise 9
+You have completed lab exercise 4.3

 [Click here to return to the Ansible Network Automation Workshop](../README.md)